Why vegan is important for your skin - even if you're not vegan - EMANI

 Dermatologist around the world thinks “If you want really good skin, or you want to help prevent yourself from getting some of the diseases that your family members might have, you really need to look into eating plant-based, whole foods.”

 A vegan diet could also help people who suffer from eczema–a condition where patches of skin become inflamed, itchy, and cracked.
-According to Healthline, a handful have studies have shown that a raw, vegan diet, in particular, can be very beneficial, although there isn’t conclusive evidence.
+According to Healthline, some limited studies suggest that a raw, vegan diet may offer potential benefits, although conclusive evidence is lacking.

 Plant-based foods have also been linked with easing psoriasis, an immune-mediated disease.
 Similar to eczema, it causes raised red flaky patches to appear on the skin.